Bglicken/Dead-By-Doorlight/README.md

 *Developer Note: This mod has nothing to do with Dead By Daylight, we just thought the name was silly.*

 # How To Use
-### Typing "[Door Code]" into the Text Chat while dead and spectating another player to open/close a door.
+### Typing "open/close" into the Text Chat while dead and spectating another player to open/close a door.

 # Change Log